learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 ## Designing the internet of things at scale

-If you're managing hundreds or thousands of devices, it's not practical to install software and firmware updates manually.
+If you're managing hundreds or thousands of devices, it's not practical to attend every device in person in order to install software and firmware updates.

-You should design a system that can be updated remotely and where you can release software incrementally without leaving your desk.
+You should design a system that can be updated remotely. <!-- Removed text as it's saying the same thing twice -->

 {% include_relative ota_updates.html %}